What is the best buy-to-let mortgage?

-A buy-to-let mortgage is designed for borrowers who intend to rent out the property they are buying rather than living in it.
+A buy-to-let mortgage is designed for borrowers who wish to purchase a property that will be let to a tenant and not for the buyer to live in.
 It is the mortgage you will require if you want to rent the property to tenants, as well as if you want to use it as a holiday let.
 Generally speaking, lenders don't permit you to rent out your property if you have a standard residential mortgage.
+Buy-to-let mortgages are offered using slightly different lending criteria and you may need a larger deposit than you would do for a standard residential mortgage.

 Instant free mortgage advice